-AlbuvirtideOther Names: ABT, FB006M Drug Class: Fusion Inhibitor Registry Number: 1417179-66-8 (CAS) Organization: Frontier Biotechnologies Co., Ltd Phase of Development: Albuvirtide is in Phase III development for HIV treatment.
-Albuvirtide is in Phase III development in China, and an application for marketing approval of the drug was accepted by the China Food and Drug Administration in July 2016.
+AlbuvirtideOther Names: ABT, Aikening, FB006M Drug Class: Fusion Inhibitor Registry Number: 1417179-66-8 (CAS) Organization: Frontier Biotechnologies Co., Ltd Phase of Development: Albuvirtide is in Phase 3 development for HIV treatment.
+In June 2018, albuvirtide received marketing approval in China for the treatment of HIV.

-(Compound details obtained from ChemIDplus Advanced,1 Treatment Action Group 2017 Pipeline Report,2 and Frontier Biotechnologies website.3)
+(Compound details obtained from ChemIDplus Advanced,1 NIAID Therapeutics Database,2 and Treatment Action Group Pipeline Report 20193)

 What is albuvirtide?